 Our Model of Work

 We believe that some perpetrators can change their behaviour if they are given the opportunity and support.
-We deliver groups for perpetrators in Wiltshire and Bristol.
+We deliver groups for perpetrators in Wiltshire, Gloucestershire and Devon.
 Our programme is based on the Duluth Model but contains much more.

 What is the Duluth Model?